Language: EN

 Precision and Rounding

-Floating point numbers in Python have limited precision due to binary representation.
-This is common to most programming languages.
+Floating-point numbers in Python have limited precision due to binary representation (this is a limitation common to most programming languages).

 # Addition with limited precision